FailAcademy/learning/wdp-vancouver/_projects/project-01.md

 - Contain a single `.html` file and an external `.css` file (CSS reset may be included in a separate file)
 - Incorporate a list-based navigation menu
 - Incorporate "smooth scrolling" into the menu so that it navigates to specific sub-headings within the page
-- Incorporate an image slider using jQuery for the featured product area (Flickity is a good choice)
+- Incorporate an image slider using a JavaScript plugin for the featured product area (Flickity is a good choice)
 - Display an alert box that says "Thanks for subscribing!" whenever a user successfully submits the newsletter form with a valid email address, otherwise they should see a message in the alert box that asks them to enter a valid email address

 ### Stretch Goals